-- Executive Directors are rewarded for creating long-term value for Members; - Performance related rewards form part of the total remunerative package; - · They are competitive in the market in which we operate; - Failure is not rewarded; - Contractual terms agreed ensure that rewards are fair to the individual and the organisation on termination.
+- Executive Directors are rewarded for creating long-term value for Members; - Performance related rewards form part of the total remuneration package; - They are competitive in the market in which we operate; - · Failure is not rewarded; - Contractual terms agreed ensure that rewards are fair to the individual and the organisation on termination.

 The remuneration includes a performance related element which is linked to the achievement of business and personal objectives.
 Throughout the business, we aim to ensure that our people are rewarded fairly for their contribution.
-To achieve this, we obtain independent benchmarking data from Willis Towers Watson and set remuneration for each individual, whether Executive Director or staff member, by reference to a relevant role benchmark.
-The Remuneration Committee thereby ensures that Executive Director remuneration is determined using processes consistent with those adopted for all employees and is set at a level designed to reflect similar roles carrying comparable responsibility in other organisations.
+To achieve this, we obtain independent benchmarking data from external HR consultants and set remuneration for each Executive Director.
+The Remuneration Committee thereby ensures that Executive Director remuneration is set at a level designed to reflect similar roles carrying comparable responsibility in other organisations.

-Reward Components for Executive Director Remuneration
+Reward Components for Executive Director Remuneration Base Salary

-Base Salary

 It is the Committee's policy to ensure that the basic salary for each Executive Director is appropriate and competitive for the responsibilities involved.
 Base salaries for Executive Directors are reviewed annually to recognise the individual's role and performance.
-These are set with reference to the Willis Towers Watson National Income Survey.
+These are set with reference to comparative data from independent external HR consultants.